mvolkmann/blog/src/swift/why-swift.md

     print("name is \(name)")
 }

-// This uses the nil coalescing operator ?? to choose
+// This uses the nil-coalescing operator ?? to choose
 // either the wrapped value or the value on the right side. print("name is \(name ?? "unknown")")